 Time flies.
 It seems like yesterday when I wrote my first fashion and style post.
 I started blogging because I wanted to help women in cold climate regions to dress stylishly even when it is cold outside.
 I also wanted to inspire women living in warm climate regions to cope stylishly with the occasionally cold weather.
 There has not to be the choice between throwing fashion and style out of the window to stay warm or looking fashionable and stylish, but freezing to hypothermia.
 I wanted to encourage woman to embrace fashion over 40 and turn fashion into individual style.

 To achieve this goal, it is not only important to understand how to dress stylishly, but also to shop smart for the climate of you region.
-Therefore, I once in a while write about weather and climate and how it relates to dressing weather appropriately (e.g. outfit for humid, rainy, cool weather, bare legs during Chinook in winter, wearing summer clothes on cloudy summer days).
+Therefore, I once in a while write about weather and climate and how it relates to dressing weather appropriately (e.g. outfit for humid, rainy, cool weather, wearing summer clothes on cloudy summer days).
 What is warm for an Alaskan like me (broadly speaking everything between 20F (-6.7oC) and below 75F (23.8oC) is the freezing cold or chilly for someone in Florida, for instance.
 Thus, my blog addresses not only the readers in northern regions.
 For me hot it everything in the 80s.
 A winter trip to Mexico, for instance, would mean starting out of a super freezer with -40F (-40oC) in Fairbanks, landing in a fridge in Seattle and start thawing, arriving in Mexico and start melting. 😉

 One year into style blogging with two blogging awards, I want to thank my readers and followers for their continuous support.
 Over this first year, I made a lot of new dear friends among my readers as well as among my fellow bloggers.
 Some of them even nominated me for awards.
 I am grateful for everyone of you all.